Financial Support

 Planning a Budget

 The actual costs of attending Indiana University Bloomington may vary for each Cox Scholar, based on your choices, travel habits, and academic program.
 As a result, your actual costs may be more than the official cost of attendance.
 As such, you should be prepared to use your own personal funds to pay for some of your educational expenses.
-You’re encouraged to be fiscally responsible and to create a budget for each academic year.
+You’re encouraged to be fiscally responsible and to create a budget for each academic year by utilizing resources on campus such as Moneysmarts.
 The Cox Scholars Program also provides opportunities for you to learn about personal finances and budgeting each year.

 Taxes